-What you do is break your day, todos in 25 min increments, taking 5 minute break after each pomodoro (25mins) has passed.
-This forces you to focus and finish task faster, 5 minute break helps for you to relax and mentally review your work.
-Here is simple video explaining Pomodoro technique, and you can read this article to learn details.
+What you do is break your day, to dos into 25 min increments, taking 5 minute breaks after each pomodoro (25mins) has passed.
+This forces you to focus and finish tasks faster, 5 minute break helps you to relax and mentally review your work.
+Here is a simple video explaining the Pomodoro technique, and you can read this article to learn more details.

 Moosti is nice web app to get started with, but I suggest to download an app either on your phone or tablet and keep it besides you.
-Having separate screen with timer running out really helps to focus and get more done.
+Having a separate screen with timer running really helps you to focus and get more done.

 “Intelligence without ambition is a bird without wings.” – Salvador Dali